jpmvferreira/stag/README.md

 # Usage

-Stag stores its files in `$STAG_SHARE`.
-My advice is that you add the following line in your `.bashrc` or equivalent.
+Stag stores its files in the environmental flag `$STAG_SHARE`.
+This flag is required for the program to work.
+My advice is that you add the following line in your `.bashrc` or equivalent

 ```bash
 export STAG_SHARE="$HOME/.local/share/stag"